- Privacy Statement

 Mobile Text Messaging

 We use mobile text messaging for our Blakeway Gigapixel 360° fan photo engagements.
 Our mobile text messages are intended for subscribers over the age of 13 and are delivered via USA short code 99000.
-You may receive up to 5 messages per month for text alerts.
+You may receive up to 3 messages per month for text alerts.
 Message and data rates may apply.
 This service is available to persons with text-capable phones subscribing to carriers including AT&T, Verizon Wireless, T-Mobile, Sprint, Virgin Mobile USA, Cincinnati Bell, Centennial Wireless, Unicel, U.S. Cellular, and Boost.
-For help, text HELP to 99000, email firstname.lastname@example.org or call us toll free at 1-800-334-7266.
+For help, text HELP to 99000, email email@example.com or call us at 1-800-334-7266 or 952-4941-9797.
 You may stop your mobile subscription at any time by text messaging STOP to short code 99000.

 We utilize Google's services across our websites.
 Google's advertising requirements are summarized by the Google Advertising Principles.
 They are put in place to provide a positive experience for users.
 Please visit Google directly to review these policies.